MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-mailboxes.md

 You can customize your organization's MRM policy with [retention tags](/exchange/security-and-compliance/messaging-records-management/retention-tags-and-policies).
 For an example configuration, see [Set up an archive and deletion policy for mailboxes in your organization](set-up-an-archive-and-deletion-policy-for-mailboxes.md).

 > [!NOTE]
 > MRM, like Microsoft 365 retention policies and retention labels, can also automatically delete emails after a specified period.
-As an older technology than Microsoft 365 retention, MRM continues to work side-by-side with retention policies and retention labels from Microsoft 365 Compliance.
+As an older technology than Microsoft 365 retention, MRM continues to work side-by-side with retention policies and retention labels from Microsoft Purview.
 For more information, see [Use retention policies and retention labels instead of older features](retention.md#use-retention-policies-and-retention-labels-instead-of-older-features).

 ## Auto-expanding archiving